Steravy/FCC-random-quote-machine/README.md

 2. Navigate to the project folder: `cd random-quote-generator`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
-5. Open your web browser and visit: `http://localhost:5173/` - i used vite to started the ptoject.
+5. Open your web browser and visit: `http://localhost:5173/` - i used vite to start the ptoject.

 ## Technologies Used